iron-software/IronPdfNode.Examples/examples/custom-pdf-paper-size/README.md

 ***Based on <https://ironpdf.com/examples/custom-pdf-paper-size/>***

-This code snippet demonstrates how to specify a custom paper size when converting HTML content to a PDF document.
+This example demonstrates how to set a specific paper size when converting HTML to a PDF file.

-Start by setting the `paperSize` attribute in the rendering options to define your custom dimensions.
-Here, we configure it to a unique 5x5-inch size.
-Modify the width and height parameters according to the paper size you need.
+Start by using the `paperSize` attribute in the rendering options to specify a desired paper size, here set to a unique 5x5 inch size.
+Modify the width and height parameters as necessary to fit your requirements.

-Use the `PdfDocument.fromHtml` function from the [IronPDF library](https://ironpdf.com) to transform HTML content into a PDF file, making sure to apply the previously defined rendering options.
+The method `PdfDocument.fromHtml` from the [IronPDF library](https://ironpdf.com) is then employed to transform the HTML into a PDF while incorporating the defined rendering options.

-Once the conversion is complete, employ the `saveAs` function to store the PDF file, ensuring it retains the custom paper size settings.
+Once the PDF is rendered, save the document using the custom size with the `saveAs` method.

+- `GenerateCustomSizedPdf` is a method that accepts `htmlContent` (HTML data for PDF conversion) and `outputPath` (where the PDF will be stored).

+- `ChromePdfRenderer` is responsible for the HTML to PDF rendering.

+- To define the unique paper size of 5x5 inches, a `PdfPaperSize` object is instantiated with the specific width and height measurements.

+- The `renderer`'s `RenderingOptions` is configured to use this custom paper size.

+- `RenderHtmlAsPdf` processes the HTML content into a PDF according to the set parameters.

+- Lastly, `SaveAs` commits the newly created PDF file to the `outputPath`.

+View and experiment with the custom PDF page size example on GitHub by following this [link](https://github.com/iron-software/IronPdfNode.Examples/tree/main/examples/custom-pdf-paper-size).